Tips for Surviving Black Friday in the Hudson Valley

-Make the best of this busiest shopping day, from a seasoned shopper and a renovated destination outlet.
+Make the best of the busiest shopping day with tips from a local stylist and Woodbury Common Premium Outlets.

 Woodbury Common Premium Outlets will open at 9 a.m. on Thanksgiving, and remain open until 10 p.m. on Black Friday.